Skreamzz/Ishwikiclone/Installing-PHP-with-a-TLS-certificate-and-a-php-filemanager.md

 ### Creating and signing your certificate for your iPhone

 Make sure you can reach your iPhone via DNS resolution.
 This means if you open a command prompt or a terminal and type in "ping YouriPhoneName" that you get the correct IP address of your iPhone back.
 You may need to adjust your DNS Server or check your hostname of your iPhone.
 If you can't get DNS resolution to work then you won't finish this tutorial with a valid certificate.
 IP addresses work with TLS too but they can't be valid.
-In my case I manage my own DNS Server where I've reserved my iPhones IP in my DHCP pool and assigned a name to the IP in my DNS server.
+In my case, I manage my own DNS Server where I've reserved my iPhones IP in my DHCP pool and assigned a name to the IP in my DNS server.

-My iPhones name will be "iphone" if it's something else like "iphone11pro" that'll work perfectly fine, as long as you can reach it over your network by name.
+My iPhone's name will be "iphone" if it's something else like "iphone11pro" that'll work perfectly fine, as long as you can reach it over your network by name.

 #### Creating your iPhone certificate